-Alarmingly, some people have their filming devices set up in their bedroom.
+Alarmingly, some people have their filming devices set up in their bedrooms.
 This is quite an intimate space to invite your viewer into.
 Unless you are in the adult entertainment industry – you might want to reconsider this approach.

 Filming in dark, or low light level rooms should be avoided.
 They can imbue your shot with a seedy, creepy, low quality or unprofessional vibe.

 “Unless you are in the adult entertainment industry – this is not the approach I recommend!”